ANRGUSC/Jupiter/README.md

 ### Step 4 (Setup APP Folder)
 You need to make sure that you have a `APP_folder` with all the task specific files inside the `app_specific_files` folder.
-The `APP_folder` needs to have a configuration.txt and a DAG_Scheduler.txt The configuration.txt is used by CIRCE while the DAG_Scheduler.txt is used by WAVE.
+The `APP_folder` needs to have a configuration.txt.
-**We are currently working on merging these two files.**

 The `APP_folder` MUST also contain all executable files of the task graph under the `scripts` sub-folder.
 You need to follow this exact folder structure to develop an APP for